 “New Hampshire’s first-in-the-nation status has taken on a mythic quality.
 But when you ask voters there about it, few seem willing to back the idea that their position on the calendar necessarily leads to a better outcome overall,” said Murray.

-The Monmouth University Poll was conducted by telephone from September 17 to 20, 2016 with 400 New Hampshire residents likely to vote in the November election.
-This sample has a margin of error of + 4.9 percent.
+The Monmouth University Poll was conducted by telephone from January 3 to 7, 2020 with 404 New Hampshire voters who are likely to vote in the Democratic presidential primary in February 2020, out of 697 registered voters that were contacted for the poll.
+The question results in this release have a margin of error of +/- 4.9 percentage points.
 The poll was conducted by the Monmouth University Polling Institute in West Long Branch, NJ.